mariochem/thermo_properties/README.md

 1 - instantiate an object to have access to all the calculation functions present for water, in this case the water object was instantiated.

-2 - From there you can use the following functions:
+2 - From there you can use the following direct functions:
       a - water.pv (xd, yd) this function calculates the vapor pressure at a given temperature in celcius that must be entered in xd.
 The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
 The variable yd reports the value obtained for the steam pressure in kpa.